lassewesth/first-class-prs/README.md

 4. Yet another PR, now I have attached `pull-request-status` to a VCS root...
    * I mean, this is terrible duplication but bloody hell, the thing doesn't work?!

+5. Aha!
+Got it working by changing to a 'regular' build configuration type!

+6. Maybe now I won't no longer need the duplicate VCS
+   * Back to trigger-on-snapshot, let's see...